 |Tabs||View Talkin’ ‘Bout A Revolution Tabs Here|

-This is also a good learning material for fans of the acoustic guitar.
-You can never complain about the chords as Chapman kept them as simple as possible.
+This is great learning material for fans of the acoustic guitar.
+You can never complain about the chords, as Chapman kept them as simple as possible.
 Strumming is as effortless as a downstrum-upstrum combination.
 It has a casual tempo that is also perfect for those who are still trying to figure out the acoustic guitar.